 Featured trips & expertise

-Experience the ultimate introduction to Peru in just two weeks with this active itinerary that includes options for both hiking and biking.
+Experience the ultimate introduction to Peru in just over two weeks with this active itinerary that includes options for both hiking and biking.
 From Inca ruins to quaint villages, bustling streets to serene landscapes, this journey across the Andes will include all the main destinations that highlight Peru's unique culture and history.

 Most people are familiar with Myanmar's 'Big Four' destinations — Yangon, Bagan, Mandalay and Inle Lake — but there are a number of other unique and beautiful places to visit during your trip to Myanmar.
 Here's a list of the other 'top' places to visit and experience during your trip to Myanmar.